by Work the World

 Blog Images

 The sounds of firecrackers and the rhythms of the rabana fill the streets, waking those who slept through the night to signal the dawn of a new beginning - Aluth Avurudu Udawa.
-The pealing of the bell accompanied with the beating of drums (hewisi) in the village temple announces the times to perform the different rituals, which involve the following...
+The pealing of the bell accompanied by the beating of drums (hewisi) in the village temple announces the times to perform the different rituals, which involve the following...
 (News.LK)

 Lighting the hearth

 The woman of each household will light the hearth, facing the designated direction (which varies every year).
-Over its flames they will boil milk in a new earthen pot, allowing it to bubble over in a symbol of prosperity.
-After this, the traditional new year dish, Kiribath—a rice pudding of sorts—is prepared.
+Over its flames, they will boil milk in a new earthen pot, allowing it to bubble over in a symbol of prosperity.
+After this, the traditional New Year dish, Kiribath—a rice pudding of sorts—is prepared.

 Blessing the elders